 The FILS Capability field shall be present and the Multiple BSSIDs Presence Indicator subfield shall be set to 1

+A 6 GHz AP that is sending FILS Discovery frames shall include at least one Transmit power Envelope element, including a local transmit power limit for at least 20 MHz bandwidth (for EIRP) or at least the AP’s primary 20 MHz channel (for EIRP PSD).

+NOTE 1 – The AP is not required to include local power constraints for bandwidths greater than 20 MHz in FILS Discovery frames, even if they are supported by the BSS.

+NOTE 2 – A Transmit Power Envelope element sent in a FILS Discovery frame by a 6 GHz AP can be used by a STA to determine a local transmit power limit for 20 MHz PPDUs corresponding to the 6 GHz AP prior to having received a Beacon or Probe Response frame from that AP.
+A STA might, for example, determine a local transmit power limit based on this information when sending a Probe Request frame with 20 MHz PPDU bandwidth during active scan on the 6 GHz AP’s channel.

 Reduced neighbor report

 Change the last paragraph of the subclause as follows:

+Instruction to Editor: Make changes as follows:

-A STA that receives a Neighbor AP Information field with a recognized TBTT Information Field Type subfield but an unrecognized TBTT Information Length subfield shall ignore that Neighbor AP Information field and continue to process remaining Neighbor AP Information fields.has two possible ways of processing the received information: (1) ignore that Neighbor AP Information field and continue to process the subsequent Neighbor AP Information fields or (2) process the first 12 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 12, ignore the remaining TBTT Information Length minus 12 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields.
-If the unrecognized TBTT Information Length value is less than or equal to 12, the STA shall follow the alternative (1).
-If the unrecognized TBTT Information Length value is greater than 12, an HE STA shall follow the alternative (2) and a non-HE STA shall follow either the alternative (1) or (2).
+A STA that receives a Neighbor AP Information field with a recognized TBTT Information Field Type subfield but an unrecognized TBTT Information Length subfield shall ignore that Neighbor AP Information field and continue to process remaining Neighbor AP Information fields.has two possible ways of processing the received information: (1) ignore that Neighbor AP Information field and continue to process the subsequent Neighbor AP Information fields or (2) process the first 13 octets of each TBTT Information field of the Neighbor AP Information field as if the TBTT Information Length subfield had value 13, ignore the remaining TBTT Information Length minus 13 octets of each TBTT Information field of the Neighbor AP Information field, and continue to process the subsequent Neighbor AP Information fields.
+If the unrecognized TBTT Information Length value is less than or equal to 13, the STA shall follow the alternative (1).
+If the unrecognized TBTT Information Length value is greater than 13, an HE STA shall follow the alternative (2) and a non-HE STA shall follow either the alternative (1) or (2).

+If an AP that operates in the 2.4 GHz or 5 GHz band advertises a 6 GHz AP in Reduced Neighbor Report elements that is in the same co-located AP set as itself, the AP shall include the 20 MHz PSD subfield in the TBTT Information field corresponding to that 6 GHz AP.

+When a 20 MHz PSD subfield is present in a TBTT Information field, its value shall be set such that the resulting allowed maximum transmit power for 20 MHz does not exceed the power allowed by any of the Transmit Power Envelope element(s) transmitted by the reported AP in Beacon and Probe Response frames.

+NOTE 1 – Country-specific operating requirements that relate to use of Reduced Neighbor Report element are defined in Annex E.2.